Welcome Jetsetter!

 Because of California’s size and number of airports, we split it into three options:

-Alerts from Fresno to Redding — including major airports like San Jose, San Francisco, Oakland, and Sacramento. - All California Departures
+Get alerts for flights departing from Fresno to Redding, including major airports such as San Jose, San Francisco, Oakland, and Sacramento.

-🚧 Select only one: Southern Cali, Northern Cali, or All California.
-Choosing more than one will lead to you receiving the same alert more than once.
+🚧 Select only one: Southern California, Northern California, or All California.
+Choosing more than one will cause you to receive the same alert more than once.

 New York City Residents